Credit Repair, Credit Scores, and Loans

 Interested in buying a home?
 Veterans are eligible for VA home loans, which often require no down payment, no mortgage insurance, and have flexible underwriting requirements.
 An excellent resource to look into is the Veterans Benefits Administration website.

 Ready to start a business?
+SBA 504 loans are designed to help small businesses owners purchase commercial real estate and equipment.
 There are also grants, loans, and business development programs backed by the U.S. Small Business Administration.
 Prospective entrepreneurs look into financing by searching the Small Business Administration’s Office of Veterans Business Development website.

 Assess Your Finances.